 There is no specific treatment for mumps.
 Viruses cannot be treated with antibiotics.

-- Apply hot or cold compresses to swollen areas.
+- Applying a hot or cold compresses to swollen areas

 Getting vaccinated is the best way to prevent mumps.
 The vaccine contains live viruses that can no longer cause disease.
 The mumps vaccine is usually given in combination with: